 - 3 cloves garlic peeled and minced

-- 1 tsp ginger fresh grated (or ½ teaspoon ground dried)
+- 1 teaspoon ginger fresh grated (or ½ teaspoon ground dried)

-- 0.5 tsp Chili paste or ½ fresh chili finely chopped
+- 0.5 teaspoon Chili paste or ½ fresh chili finely chopped

 - 5 oz. bamboo shoots

 - 1 cup choi sum chopped (or other leafy green vegetables as desired)

 - 2 cups wood ear mushrooms (rehydrated, washed and stems removed and chopped in bite sized pieces)